 The Year 2002 marked the Brantford Police Service's 125th Anniversary.
-The Police Service was formalized, along with the town government, and became the Brantford Police in 1877.
-Since then, we as a Service, have enjoyed the support of our community as we go about the business of "promoting public safety".
+The Police Service was formalized along with the town government in 1877 becoming the Brantford Police.
+Since then, our service has enjoyed the support of our community as we go about the business of "promoting public safety".

 The 125th Anniversary logo was designed by Constable Jason Miller, a former member of our Service.
 Constable Miller designed the logo with careful consideration and research into the different elements it encompassed.
 The 20 maple leafs represent the number of Chiefs which are above 2 banners representing the Grand River.
 The daffodil is the official City flower and also represents chivalry.
 There is also a sword and shield representing honour and integrity and a scale of justice symbolizing fairness, honesty, and moral strength without prejudice.